 The fellows work with affiliated faculty to develop the Institute’s programs, including special events and alumni outreach.

-Hoy is interested in International Human Rights, particularly in North Korea and China, and International Criminal Law.
-She is fluent in Korean, and conversational in Spanish.
+Sean is interested in Immigration Law, International Human Rights, and Housing Justice.
+He is fluent in Spanish and is conversational in French.